-I have audited the financial statements of arc21 Joint Committee for the year ended 31 March 2018 under the Local Government (Northern Ireland) Order 2005.
-The financial statements comprise the Movement in Reserves Statement, Comprehensive Income and Expenditure Statement, Balance Sheet, Cash Flow Statement and the related notes.
-The financial statements have been prepared under the accounting policies set out within them.
+I have audited the financial statements of arc21 for the year ended 31 March 2020 under the Local Government (Northern Ireland) Order 2005.
+The financial statements comprise the Movement in Reserves Statement, Comprehensive Income and Expenditure Statement, Balance Sheet, Cash Flow Statement and the related notes including significant accounting policies.
+These financial statements have been prepared under the accounting policies set out within them.
 I have also audited the information in the Remuneration Report that is described in that report as having been audited.